Sharifaaz/WealthWars-Project1/README.md

 Giving the cards game a meaning since I am interested in those characters and wanted to inspire the Player to read about their successful stories..

 # Technical Description

-#There are Four main variables of the game
+## There are Four main variables of the game:

+### Future Assets :
-1- Future Assets: Represents the AI's Cards
+Represents the AI's Cards.
+### Future Net Worth :
-2-Future Net Worth: Represents the AI's score
+ Represents the AI's score.
+### Net Worth :
-3-Net Worth: Represnts the Player's score
+Represnts the Player's score
+### Assets :
-4-Assets : Represnts the Player's cards
+Represnts the Player's cards.

--When the page reloads the instruction page pops up first and there's a start link to the game that takes me to the game page.

--There are two main butoons
+## There are Three main buttons in the App

+### 1- PLAY BUTTON :

-1- PLAY BUTTON: its controled to be clickable 10 times only to limit the game's rounds, also it returns the game's result.
+Its controled to be clickable 10 times only to limit the game's rounds, also it returns the game's result.

+### 2- RESTART BUTTON :

-2- RESTART BUTTON: It rest the DOM Elements values and return the user to the game's instruction page to restart the game.
+It rest the DOM Elements values and return the user to the game's instruction page to restart the game.

+### 3- INSTRUCTIONS BUTTON :

+It displays to the user, the game's instruction, the scoring criteria and the winning condition.

+## Sub-buttons
+There are sub-buttons to allow the user to return to any page of the app without refreshing the page for a convenient user experience.

-##Functions used in the game:
+## Functions used in the game

+### playFcn :

-#playFcn : A function that applied on the "Play Button" that calls an another function that flip the cards randomly.
+A function that applied on the "Play Button" that calls an another function that flip the cards randomly.

+### flipCards:

-#flipCards : it picks random imgs from an array for each side left and right.
+It picks random imgs from an array for each side left and right.

+### gameLogic :

-#gameLogic : it takes the number of indecies of the imgs displayed on both sides and it counts the "Net-worth and Assets scores" and it returns the values of theses counters.
+It takes the number of indecies of the imgs displayed on both sides and it counts the "Net-worth and Assets scores" and it returns the values of theses counters.

+### finalResult :

-#finalResult : it compares the final scores of the game and decides which wins the game.
+It compares the final scores of the game and decides which wins the game.

+### restGame :

-#restGame : its an event listener function for the "Restart Game" button that rest all counters and it return the user to the Instruction Page.
+Its an event listener function for the "Restart Game" button that rest all counters and it return the user to the Instruction Page.

 # Technologies Used:

-Javascripts, HTML and CSS.
+Javascripts, HTML, CSS and Figma.

 # Resources